sonugiri1043/what-happens-when/README.rst

 enter?"

 Except instead of the usual story, we're going to try to answer this question in as much detail as possible.
-No skipping out on anything.

-This is a collaborative process, so dig in and try to help out!
-There are tons of details missing, just waiting for you to add them!
-So send us a pull request, please!
+With more focus on networking.

 This is all licensed under the terms of the `Creative Commons Zero`_ license.